UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

 	:height: 32px
 	:align: middle

-This is the user manual providing information on running and using the UNICORE UFTP server version 3.0 and higher, written in Python.
+This is the user manual providing information on running and using the UNICORE UFTPD server.

 .. important:: **IMPORTANT SECURITY NOTE**